historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="A sketch of the proceedings of the Medicine Lodge Treaty.
-The conference was filled with speeches from both sides about the benefits of peace between whites and natives, as well as mutual discussion about the causes of distrust and conflict." image-url="medicine-lodge-treaty.jpg" source-url="http://www.abajournal.com/magazine/article/october_28_1867_medicine_lodge_treaty_is_signed"
+  caption="**A sketch of the proceedings of the Medicine Lodge Treaty.** The conference was filled with speeches from both sides about the benefits of peace between whites and natives, as well as mutual discussion about the causes of distrust and conflict." image-url="medicine-lodge-treaty.jpg" source-url="http://www.abajournal.com/magazine/article/october_28_1867_medicine_lodge_treaty_is_signed"
 %}